EPN-V2

 FYBPRA2 Clinical Placement - II Course description

-The practical training course constitutes the second part of two in the third year of study, where in the second part higher demands are placed on the student's ability to assess and act independently.
+The practical training course constitutes the second part of two in the third year of study, where higher expectations are placed on the student's ability to assess and act independently during the second placement.
 The course builds on and expands the role of physiotherapy as part of the health service.
-The students update knowledge about the current organisation of the health service and key governing documents that govern the development going forward.
-The use of digital technology to develop and innovate the health services is part of this.
-The students will have the opportunity to experience and immerse themselves in rehabilitation processes, coordinate interprofessional collaboration, and reflect on power relations and professional autonomy in encounters with users, patients and relatives.
+The students update knowledge about the current organisation of the health service and key governing documents that govern future development.
+This includes the use of digital technology to develop and innovate health services.
+The students will have the opportunity to experience and immerse themselves in rehabilitation processes, coordinate multidisciplinary collaboration, and reflect on authority and professional autonomy in encounters with users, patients and relatives.
 The course will make the students aware of their current and future role as health professionals in a health service in constant and rapid change.

 Passed the first and second years of study or equivalent.